lowlevel01/small-webserver-pwncollege/README.md

 # Funcionalities

-1- Reads and responds to GET http requests
+1- Reads and responds to GET http requests <br>
 2- Has multiprocessing